GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Browse all bundles and extensions in the [Gato GraphQL shop](https://shop.gatographql.com).

+Do you need an integration with some WordPress plugin?
+[Let us know](https://gatographql.com/request-extension).

 == Frequently Asked Questions ==

 = Can I use Gato GraphQL with Gutenberg? =